 - being able to remarry.

 While these are absolutely all part of the process of getting a divorce, they are very unique elements of family law, whereas a divorce is, in fact, the legal termination of a marriage.

-A divorce is the legal dissolution (or termination) of your marriage.
-In Australia the law operates on the principle of no-fault divorce.
-This means that the Court does not take into consideration why the marriage ended.
+In Australia, the law operates on the principle of no-fault divorce, meaning that the court does not take into consideration why the marriage ended.

-You can apply for a divorce in Australia if either you or your former partner:
+To be able to apply for divorce in Australia, either you or your former partner also need to:

-- are an Australian citizen by birth, descent or grant of Australian citizenship; or
+- be an Australian citizen by birth, descent or grant of Australian citizenship; or

 - regard Australia as your home and intend to live in Australia indefinitely; or